CaptainCrowbar/rs-core/docs/random.md

 The default constructor generates values from 0 to 1.
 The second generates values from zero to `range;` in this case `range` may be negative.
-The third generates numbers from `min` to `max;` the bounds will be swapped if they are in the wrong order.
+The third generates numbers from `min` to `max.`

-In all cases (except a degenerate range that always returns the same value), it is unspecified whether or not values exactly equal to either of the bounds can be returned.
+If the range is degenerate (the bounds are equal), the call operator will always return the single value.
+Otherwise, it will never return a value exactly equal to either of the bounds.

 ### Random choice class